Unity-Technologies/2d-animation-samples/README.md

 # 2d-animation-samples

-This repository contains samples of the 2D Animation features.

-For use with Unity 2018.1b and newer.
+This repository contains samples of the 2D Animation features to be used with Unity 2018.1b10 and newer.

 ## Getting Started
 ### Get the Unity Editor